seriousManual/dedupe/README.md

 ```

 ### complex types
 Here the string representation of the object is used for comparism.
-The mechanism is similar to JSON.stringifing but a bit more efficient.
+Internal `JSON.stringify` is used for serialization.
 That means that `{}` is considered egal to `{}`.
 ```javascript
 var dedupe = require('dedupe')